xrdocs/cloud-scale-networking/_tutorials/2017-08-02-understanding-ncs5500-resources-s01e01.md

 </pre>
 </div>

 Depending on the address family (IPv4 or IPv6), but also depending on the prefix subnet length, routes will be sorted and stored in LEM, LPM or eTCAM.
-Route handling will dependant on the platform type, the IOS XR released running and the profile activated.
-That's what we will detail in the [next episode](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-03-understanding-ncs5500-resources-s01e02/).
+Route handling will depend on the platform type, the IOS XR release running and the profile activated.
+That's what we will cover in the [next episode](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-03-understanding-ncs5500-resources-s01e02/).